Skip to content

 Choose the Right Detergent

 One question we often hear is, can bedding be washed at 30 or 60 degrees and still be safe?
-A common concern is whether a 30°C wash is truly clean enough for bedding… Choosing the right detergent makes a big difference, especially when washing at lower temperatures.
-Enzyme-based or “bio” detergents are ideal for 30°C washes, as they contain biological enzymes that break down stains and grime effectively—even in cool water.
+The answer depends on detergent choice.
+Enzyme-based or “bio” detergents are ideal for 30°C washes, as they contain biological enzymes that break down stains effectively—even in cooler water.

 For 60°C washes, standard detergents generally do the job, especially for white or colorfast fabrics.
 However, if you’re dealing with sensitive skin or allergies, opt for fragrance-free or hypoallergenic formulas.

 Eco-conscious?
 There are plant-based, biodegradable detergents available that clean effectively while being gentle on both your linens and the environment.
-See our best detergents for bedding roundup.
+See our guide to bed positioning and sleep quality.

 Summary: Use enzyme-based detergents for 30°C washes and standard formulas for 60°C. Pick hypoallergenic or eco-friendly options if you have sensitivities.